 - View excerpt from historical dramatization: Separate But Equal [about early 1950s legal strategy] (1991), on Moodle.

-- Assign: NEW Avoid Plagiarism Exercise due Sunday Feb 18th at 9pm
+- Assign: Avoid Plagiarism Exercise due Sunday Feb 24th by 9pm

 - Recommended: Use a citation tool, such as How to capture and cite sources with Zotero